SludgeVohaul/audiotools/README_flac2m4a.md

    adding the track number to the title tag ('Some Title' -> '03 Some Title').

--p creates simple m3u playlists in targetdir named by the artist and album tags found in the converted files.
+-p creates simple m3u playlists in targetdir named by the artist and album tags found in the source files.
    The directory separator is / (e.g. Ramones/Leave Home/07 Pinhead.m4a).
    Memory hook: p - the upper right side is "heavier", the letter would buckle to the right: | -> /